Ahi Poke Bowl Recipe

-As the weather warms up this spring, I’m craving raw veggies more and more by the day.
+As soon as the weather starts to warm up I begin to crave raw veggies more and more by the day.

 In Hawaii, poke is everywhere.